 In order to qualify for any category of membership, a member shall be in good standing.
 A member in good standing is one that is current with annual membership dues, abides by the adopted Code of Ethics and has paid all fees in good faith.

-Membership may be revoked or denied by a majority vote of the Executive Committee if one violates the adopted Code of Ethics in the course of carrying out his/her professional duties; after holding a hearing where the member can present evidence as to why they should be allowed membership.
+Membership may be revoked or denied by a majority vote of the Executive Committee if one violates the adopted Code of Ethics in the course of carrying out his/her professional duties after holding a hearing where the member can present evidence as to why they should be allowed membership.

-E. OFFICERS: At the December meeting of each even-numbered year, the voting membership shall elect from the membership, a President, Vice President, Secretary, Treasurer and Certification Chair, for a two-year term.
+E. OFFICERS: At the December meeting of each even-numbered year, the voting membership shall elect from the membership, a President, Vice President, Secretary, Treasurer and Membership Director, for a two-year term.
 Beginning on January 1 following the election, and expiring on December 31st of the next even numbered year, or at such later time as a successor is duly qualified to take office.
 The officers shall have the duties described herein.
 Midterm officer vacancies shall be filled by a majority vote of the Executive Committee.

-F. EXECUTIVE COMMITTEE: The Executive Committee will be composed of the President, Vice President, Secretary, Treasurer, Past President, Certification Chair and Membership Director.
+F. EXECUTIVE COMMITTEE: The Executive Committee will be composed of the President, Vice President, Secretary, Treasurer, Past President, and Membership Director.
 Only Full Members may serve as voting members of the Executive Committee.
 The duties of the Executive Committee are as follows:

 1. PRESIDENT: The President shall be directly responsible for the supervision of the affairs of the association and shall preside over all meetings.
 The President shall enforce the By-Laws of the association and perform other duties that would be recognized as being part of this office.